 Target Neighbourhoods That Won’t Experience Falling Prices

-GTA Housing Market 20 Aug
+GTA Housing Market Sean Humphries 20 Aug

 If you are looking to buy in the next few months, there may be some GTA neighbourhoods that will experience a further price drop.
 Some neighbourhoods will increase in price.
 Toronto is transitioning from a wildly out of control housing market where it seemed like every listing was getting multiple offers, to a market with balance between buyers and sellers.
 This is a good thing.
 Consequently, what might be happening in one neighbourhood could be the exact opposite in another.
 How do you know which of the 450 GTA neighbourhoods to target?